 Depending on the apprenticeship you choose, you could be working in criminal, family, property or employment law.

-So what are the different types of legal apprenticeships?
+So what are the different types of law apprenticeships?

 Here we’ll look at what kinds of roles you can train in as a legal apprentice: